 Additionally, Blake focuses on venue liability for individuals killed or catastrophically injured as a result of negligent security and battery by staff members acting under the guise of “security.”
 As a trial attorney at Krupnick Campbell Malone, he has represented individuals and families devastated by aviation accidents on both private and commercial aircraft.
 Blake works closely with the firm's various other practice groups which represent plaintiffs in a wide variety of legal settings.

 Blake attended the University of Miami School of Business Administration, graduating with a perfect 4.0 grade point average and ranking number one in his class.
-With strong ties to the South Florida community and desiring to practice law here, Blake attended law school at the University of Miami.
+Blake went on to attend law school at the University of Miami.
 He graduated Magna Cum Laude and ranked in the top five percent of his graduating class.
 During each year of his legal education, he received the Dean's Merit Scholarship and the Florence Bayuk Foundation Scholarship.
 Both of these prestigious honors were awarded based upon his continued superior academic achievements.

-Days after becoming a trial lawyer with Krupnick Campbell Malone in 2013, Blake was retained by an individual who sustained serious injuries in a bicycle vs. motor vehicle accident.
+Days after becoming a trial lawyer with Krupnick Campbell Malone in 2013, Blake was retained by an individual who sustained multiple orthopedic injuries and a traumatic brain injury in a bicycle vs. motor vehicle accident months earlier.
+Prior to Blake’s involvement, the injured man’s insurance carrier had entirely rejected his claim for underinsured motorist benefits, finding the bicyclist completely at fault for the collision.
 Within weeks, Blake obtained crucial evidence from overseas witnesses which had been hidden from the injured man by his own insurance carrier.
 This led to a recovery in excess of $3,000,000 within 60 days.

 In 2016, upon invitation, Blake became a lifetime charter member of Rue Ratings’ Best Attorneys of America® which limits its membership to 100 lawyers per state.
 In 2017, Blake was honored by The National Trial Lawyers by inclusion in its Top 40 under 40 Civil Plaintiff Lawyers (Florida).